MicrosoftDocs/cpp-docs/docs/parallel/openmp/a-examples.md

 }
 ```

-## A.26 Using the threadprivate directive
+## A.26 The threadprivate directive

 The following examples demonstrate how to use the [threadprivate](2-7-1-threadprivate-directive.md) directive to give each thread a separate counter.